saulobr88/reactjs-matching-game/README.md

 # Matching Game

-this is just a simple and fun matching people profile game, users enter with name and birthdate and get a score, this score could be used to compare and making fun about themselves
+It is just a simple and fun matching people profile game, users enter with name and birthdate and get a score, this score could be used to compare and making fun about themselves

 ### the project structure
- tt is based on Crative Tim's (Material-kit-react)[https://demos.creative-tim.com/material-kit-react/]
+this is based on Crative Tim's [Material-kit-react](https://demos.creative-tim.com/material-kit-react/)

 ## Installation
 If you would like to download the code and try it for yourself: